Efficient semiparametric estimation and model selection for multidimensional mixtures: Introduction

-Let us describe our ideas.
-For the multidimensional mixture model we consider, we will take advantage of the fact that, for some finite approximations of the nuisance parameter, the model is still valid for the observation process.
-This may be seen as a {\it no bias} situation.
-Indeed, when approximating the emission densities by step functions, the density of the observation is the multinomial distribution of the indicator function of the sets in the partition.
-Hence, this is a common and fairly crude modelling of densities by histograms.
-The no bias property of this modelling implies that, for each of these finite dimensional models, the parameter of interest, i.e. the weights of the mixture, may be efficiently estimated within the finite dimensional model.
-Then, under weak assumptions, and using the fact that one can approximate any density on $[0,1]$ by such histograms based on partitions with radius (i.e. the size of the largest bin) going to zero, it is possible to prove that asymptotically efficient semiparametric estimators may be built using the sequence of m.l.es in a growing (with sample size) sequence of approximation models.
+For the multidimensional mixture model we consider, we will take advantage of the fact that, we can construct a parametric mixture model based on an approximation of the emission densities by piecewise constant functions - i.e histograms - which acts as a correct model for a coarsened version of the observations (the observations are replaced by the number of points in each grid of the histograms).
+So that as far as the parameter of interest is concerned, namely the weights of the mixture, this approximate model is in fact well specified, in particular the Kullback-Leibler divergence between the true distribution and the approximate model is minimized at the true value of the parameter of interest, see Section \ref{subsec:notations} for more details.
+For each of these finite dimensional models, the parameter of interest, i.e. the weights of the mixture, may then be efficiently estimated within the finite dimensional model.
+Then, under weak assumptions, and using the fact that one can approximate any density on $[0,1]$ by such histograms based on partitions with radius (i.e. the size of the largest bin) going to zero, it is possible to prove that asymptotically efficient semiparametric estimators may be built using the sequence of MLEs in a growing (with sample size) sequence of approximation models.
 In the same way, using Bayesian posteriors in the growing sequence of approximation models, one gets a Bernstein-Von Mises result.
-One of the important implications of the Bernstein von Mises property is that credible regions, such as highest posterior density regions or credible ellipses are also confidence regions.
+One of the important implications of the Bernstein-von Mises property is that credible regions, such as highest posterior density regions or credible ellipsoids are also confidence regions.
 In the particular case of the semiparametric mixtures, this is of great interest, since the construction of a confidence region is not necessarily trivial.
-This is our first main result which is stated in Theorem \ref{th:FreeLunch}: by considering partitions refined slowly enough when the number of observations increases, we can derive efficient estimation procedures for the parameter of interest $\theta$ and in the Bayesian approach for a marginal posterior distribution on $\theta$ which satisfies the renown Bernstein von Mises property. \\
+This is our first main result which is stated in Theorem \ref{th:FreeLunch}: by considering partitions refined slowly enough when the number of observations increases, we can derive efficient estimation procedures for the parameter of interest $\theta$ and in the Bayesian approach for a marginal posterior distribution on $\theta$ which satisfies the renowned Bernstein-von Mises property.